-Most people, pastors and laypeople alike, become disappointed with their church.
+Most people, pastors and laypeople alike, become disappointed with their church, especially with church people.
 It’s inevitable.
 People are flawed and since churches are made up of people, churches are flawed.
 If we’re not careful, though, this disappointment can turn into discouragement, frustration and anger.

-So if disappointment is inevitable, how do we avoid the awful emotional turmoil that often follows?
+So if disappointment is inevitable, how do we avoid the awful emotional turmoil that often follows when dealing with church people?
 One word: expectations.

 I was recently telling a friend about a person in my church who disappointed me.
 I took it very personally and was becoming discouraged.
 Then my friend asked me, “Is the church a gathering of saintly people, or a hospital for the spiritually sick?”
 That question frankly reminded me that my expectations of church people are sometimes unrealistic.

-I was disappointed by this church person and thinking to myself things like:
+When I am disappointed by church people I think things like:

 This line of thinking was quickly causing me to spiral downward from disappointment to discouragement.
 But my friend’s question helped me remember that church people are flawed people.
 And flawed people blow it sometimes.